dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ## What is SpaServices?

 SpaServices is not required to develop SPAs with ASP.NET Core.
-Since SpaServices is a nonopinionated, client framework-agnostic library, it doesn't lock you into a particular client framework, library, or coding style.
+Because SpaServices is a nonopinionated, client framework-agnostic library, it doesn't lock you into a particular client framework, library, or coding style.
 It provides useful infrastructure such as server-side prerendering, Webpack middleware, Hot Module Replacement, and routing helpers.

-### Server-side prerendering
+## Server-side prerendering

 A universal (also known as isomorphic) application is a JavaScript application capable of running both on the server and the client.
 Angular, React, and other popular frameworks provide a universal platform for this application development style.
 The idea is to first render the framework components on the server-side via Node.js and then delegate further execution to the client.
-SpaServices' Tag Helpers make the implementation of server-side prerendering simple by invoking the JavaScript functions on the server for you.
+SpaServices' ASP.NET Core [Tag Helpers](xref:mvc/views/tag-helpers/intro) make the implementation of server-side prerendering simple by invoking the JavaScript functions on the server for you.

-### Tag Helpers

-SpaServices provides a suite of ASP.NET Core [Tag Helpers](xref:mvc/views/tag-helpers/intro) to support the prerendering process.

-#### Prerequisites
+### Prerequisites

-Using them requires installation of the following mutually inclusive prerequisites:
+Install the following mutually inclusive prerequisites:
 1. [Microsoft.AspNetCore.SpaServices](http://www.nuget.org/packages/Microsoft.AspNetCore.SpaServices/) NuGet package
 1. [aspnet-prerendering](https://www.npmjs.com/package/aspnet-prerendering) npm package

-#### Configuration
+### Configuration

 The Tag Helpers are made discoverable via registration in the project's `_ViewImports.cshtml` file: